A winter nightmare in snow-bound Wales.

 In most of Jasper Fforde’s tales, the world is run by an evil corporation and here we have HiberTech which supplies Morphenox drugs and encourages the growing of a winter “coat” for hibernation.
 Charlie encounters The Notable Goodnight, shivers hearing the maybe-less-than-mythical Gronk, and has a shock meeting with posh Villains.
 Snowy dangers abound, like WinterVolk and Campaigners For Real Sleep.
 Classic Fforde!

-I listened to the “Early Riser” audio book and narrator Thomas Hunt does a variety of accents which keep the pacing levels high.
-His Attenborough-like chapter introductions are hilarious, a blend of hushed tones and Fforde’s dry wit.
+First I listened to the “Early Riser” audio book and narrator Thomas Hunt does a variety of accents which keep the pacing levels high.
+His Attenborough-like chapter introductions are hilarious, a blend of hushed tones and Fforde’s dry humour.
 Wales comes across as a kind of decimated never-never land, and I’m sure it’s not, but thankfully snow is a rare commodity in Australia otherwise I’d be shaking in my shoes.

 + PLUS Innovative story with a world in a world, the snowbound and the dream-state.